Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 | :---: | :---: |
 |![](sheet1_m1_half_rest.png)|![](sheet1_m1_binary.png)|

-If we click on this rest, the Pixel board gives HALF_REST shape.
+If we click on this rest, the Inter board gives HALF_REST shape.
 But the binary view clearly indicates it should be a WHOLE_REST shape.

 The measure strip confirms the fact that chord #3374 duration is only 1/2,